GfSE/SAF-Specification/stakeholders.md

 * What kind of information or what kind of items are exchanged between the system and external entities (incl. actors)?
 * What is the configuration or version of each configuration item?
 * Which system functions are dependent of a systems state?
-* What are the System Function(s) and service(s)?
 * Which Stakeholder are relevant to the system and might impose requirements?
 * What are the configuration items in the physical architecture?
-* What are the external entity(s) the SOI interacts with in the respective context?
+* What are the External Entities the System interacts with in the respective context?
 * What are the physical components?
 * What system elements are make-items, reuse items or COTS?
 * What is the breakdown of function(s) into sub-function(s)?
 * What is the allocation of functions to the physical architecture?
 * What are the consequences, if the Stakeholder’s concerns are not considered?
-* In which life-cycle phases are identified stakeholders relevant to the system?
 * What is the physical breakdown of the system?
-* How will the system be used or utilized to satisfy the user needs?
 * What are the system delivery standards?
 * How do internal system elements interact with each other to provide the system function or service?
-* What are the different context(s) the SOI is embedded and utilized in?
+* What are the different contexts the SOI is embedded and utilized in?
 * What is the System Boundary definition?
 * What are the encryption means used for an exchange?
 * How does criticality propagate down the system hierarchy?
 * Which Mode(s) and State(s) do the SOI have?
 * How are Error State(s) handled?
 * How are applicable requirement(s) considered in the system architecture?
-* What are necessary enabling system(s)?
+* What are necessary enabling systems?
 * What is the necessary response time for an interface or a service?
 * How does a system function interact with its environment?
-* Which information is exchanged between the SOI and external entity(s)?
+* Which information is exchanged between the SOI and External Entity(s)?
 * What is the flow of critical information and data through the system?
 * What are the normal and extreme environmental conditions for normal operation, for not operational, for storage and for transport?
 * How does the SOI or a SOI element interact with the test environment?